Skip to main content

 Research Project: Gamma wave stimulation as a non-invasive treatment for Alzheimer’s disease

 Why IU School of Medicine and Med Neuro?
 The IU School of Medicine Med Neuro program has some of the best labs and research in the Alzheimer’s disease field, which is my primary interest in neuroscience!
-Additionally, the highly collaborative spirit of the IU School of Medicine internally and with other institutions (Eli Lilly, for example) makes learning all the facets of neuroscience readily available to me.
+Additionally, the highly collaborative spirit of the IU School of Medicine internally and with other institutions (Eli Lilly, for example) makes learning all the facets of neuroscience readily available.

 Hobbies: Weightlifting, reading, and gardening!